kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 ### §323.14   Temporary suspension authority for involuntary interruption of service.

-\(a\) Any air carrier may temporarily suspend service without filing a notice under §323.3 for any interruption of service that the carrier cannot reasonably be expected to foresee or control, such as rules, standards, or other action, or inaction, of the Administrator of the Federal Aviation Administration or of a foreign government, emergency measures, strikes, weather conditions, construction work on airports, or disasters.
+\(a\) Any air carrier may temporarily suspend service without filing a notice under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]] for any interruption of service that the carrier cannot reasonably be expected to foresee or control, such as rules, standards, or other action, or inaction, of the Administrator of the Federal Aviation Administration or of a foreign government, emergency measures, strikes, weather conditions, construction work on airports, or disasters.
 However, the provisions of this paragraph shall apply to interruptions due to airport inadequacies only if the carrier is unable to serve the place through any airport convenient to the place with the type of equipment last regularly used to serve the place.

 \(b\) In the case of an interruption of service caused by a strike, the carrier shall give immediate notice of the interruption to DOT.
 Suspension authority under this section due to a strike shall expire 90 days after employees return to work.